aglar-flaneur/aglar-flaneur/README.md

 - 🔭 I’m currently working on [guara.](https://www.guaralytics.com/)

+- Created credit as a service platform at 4intelligence; Advanced analytics in CESAR LATAM clients (hardware and mobility sectors); Data Science applied to financial services, linguistics and environmentalism.

-- 💬 Ask me about **credit risk modeling, mathfin, forecasting and real stats**
+- 💬 Ask me about **credit risk modelling, math fun, forecasting and real stats**

 - 📫 How to reach me **consultoria@guaralytics.com**